Why should you register your pet?

 If you move house, your animal passes on, or if you’ve just lost your tag, call us on 9524 3333 and we will update your status.

-How many dogs and cats can I have without a permit?
+How many dogs and cats can you have without a permit?

 You can also keep up to six poultry and 20 pigeons on a property without a permit, but you must remember your obligations under the Community Local Law 2019.
 To learn more, see Part 11 of the Community Local Law.